sqz-xy/gad-sdk/docs_sphinx/longform/generic-aiding-velocity-updates.rst

    \sigma_x \sigma_x = \sigma_y \sigma_y = \sigma_z \sigma_z = 0.01 (m/s)^2 .

+.. _velocitylva:

 Lever Arm
 =========

 Velocity measurements must be provided with a lever arm :math:`(x,y,z)` which defines the translation from the IMU to the aiding sensor, in the IMU frame.
 The exception to this rule is measurements in the odometry frame.